If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 Getting to Sintra from Lisbon

 First things first: I don't recommend driving to Sintra.
-Parking at the palaces and within the town is tough (as in, it's virtually nonexistent), and you don't want to waste half your day trying to find a parking spot.
-Instead, I recommend taking the train from Lisbon.
+Parking at the palaces and within the town is tough (as in, parking options are virtually nonexistent), and you don't want to waste half your day trying to find a parking spot.
+Instead, I recommend taking the train from Lisbon to Sintra.

 Trains run regularly from Lisbon's Rossio train station (up to 6 times per hour during the busy season).
 You can check train times here – just put “Lisboa – Rossio” in the “From” box, and “Sintra” in the “To” box.

-Once you purchase your ticket, the journey takes about 40 minutes on an Urbano train.
+Once you purchase your ticket, the journey from Lisbon to Sintra takes about 40 minutes on an Urbano train.

 (You can also catch a train from Estação do Oriente, but Rossio is probably going to be more convenient if you're staying in one of Lisbon's popular neighborhoods.)